 For just 20 euros a year (2020) you can purchase a service whereby a company will scan the daily records of fines issued using your details.
 If they find something they will advise you by text or email.
 You can then arrange to make the payment, taking advantage of any early payment reduction, or appeal if it appears to be an error.

-If it turns out that the infraction was impossible (perhaps some criminal has cloned your registration or you had sold the car) then the company will help you try to appeal the fine.
+If it turns out that the infraction was impossible (perhaps some criminal has cloned your registration or you had sold the car) then the product provider will help you to appeal the fine.

 The service is provided to the individual so it does not matter how many cars you have.
 The person who is the owner of the car should take the product.
 If a couple have numerous cars, some in one partner’s name and some in another, then they should take the product each.